Positive cases jump in state; hospitalizations decrease

 Arkansas has reached its June testing goal of 120,000 tests, Gov. Asa Hutchinson announced Monday in his regular COVID-19 briefing.

 The state completed 7,049 tests since Sunday, for a total of 120,053 tests in June.
-The positivity rate for the latest round of tests is 6.3%, well below the Centers for Disease Control and Prevention’s standard positivity rate guideline of 10%, the governor said.
+The positivity rate for the latest round of tests is 6.3 percent, well below the Centers for Disease Control and Prevention’s standard positivity rate guideline of 10 percent, the governor said.

 An additional 522 cases of COVID-19 were recorded since Sunday for a cumulative total of 16,083 cases, the governor said.
 Of those, 5,063 are active, and 4,315 are present in communities around the state.